 1. SaaS (Software as a Service)

-Saas, or software as a service, is a software delivery model that allows customers access to applications without needing to install programs on their devices.
+Saas, or software as a service, is a software delivery model allowing customers to access applications without installing programs on their devices.
 Essentially, they’re “renting” the software they need to run aspects of their business or enjoy hobbies and interests.
-Providing they have an internet connection, customers can access software on almost any device without needing to install an app or program.
+With an internet connection, customers can access software on almost any device without installing an app or program.

 If you’re code-savvy, you can provide various software products or services to create a recurring, stable monthly income.
 You can build your own subscription service or create a one-off sales licensing business model.